LegendOfCube/LegendOfCube-Game/README.md

 # Legend of Cube
-3D platformer using Monogame starring a Cube.
+3D platformer using XNA starring a Cube.

 ## License
 TBD